- Nottinghamshire County Championship 2026 title defence with strong squad depth

 Nottinghamshire season preview – Key fixtures and season shape

 The title defence begins away at Somerset.
 This is an early test of their credentials.
 They then return home to face Glamorgan.
 A short break in the schedule follows.
-You can view the full County Championship 2026 opening round fixtures here.
+You can view the full County Championship 2026 fixtures here.

 Can Nottinghamshire defend their crown